-Emergency Action PLan
+Emergency Action Plan Best Practices

 An Emergency Action Plan is designed to assist club administrators to respond to emergency situations.
 The idea behind having such a plan prepared in advance is that it will help you respond in a responsible and clear-headed way if an emergency occurs.

 An Emergency Action Plan can be simple or elaborate but should cover the following items: